-In October 2014, the New Horizons spacecraft was upstream of Pluto, prior to closest approach on 14 July, 2015 [Stern et al. 2015].
+In October 2014, the New Horizons spacecraft was upstream of Pluto, prior to closest approach on 14 July 2015 [Stern et al., 2015].
 As discussed above, the ICME of interest in this paper passed Rosetta and since the Rosetta-Sun-New Horizons angle was only ~20° (Figure 1) the ICME may also have encountered New Horizons.
 Our first step was to estimate the time interval during which the ICME would reach New Horizons.
-We assumed that the ICME cannot travel faster than the mean velocity between Rosetta and Cassini (560 km/s, see Table 4) and also cannot travel slower than the lowest solar wind speed (~400 km/s) measured by New Horizons in early 2015 (see Figure 9, which shows solar wind parameters from the SWAP instrument [Elliott et al., 2016] including the energy per charge count rate spectrogram and the Solar wind speed, density and temperature, for the period 31 December 2014 to 15 March 2015).
-This leads to an interval of 18 January-14 February 2015 (DOY 18-45) in which to search for evidence of the ICME at New Horizons.
+We assumed that the ICME cannot travel faster than the mean velocity between Rosetta and Cassini (560 km/s, see Table 4) and also cannot travel slower than the lowest solar wind speed (~400 km/s) measured by New Horizons in early 2015 (see Figure 9, which shows solar wind parameters from the Solar Wind Around Pluto (SWAP) instrument [Elliott et al., 2016] including the energy per charge count rate spectrogram and the solar wind speed, density, temperature, and dynamic pressure for the period 31 December

+2014 to 15 March 2015).
+This leads to an interval of 18 January to 14 February 2015 (day of year (DOY) 18-45) in which to search for evidence of the ICME at New Horizons.

 The identification of ICMEs in the New Horizons data is difficult because the state of an ICME at 30 AU is not well understood as only a few missions have transited to such large heliocentric distances.
-An ICME may maintain a distinct structure, as sometimes observed in the Voyager data [e.g. Wang and Richardson, 2004]; it may merge with other solar wind structures, or be worn down and blend in with the background wind.
-In our case, New

-Horizons is at about 47° (or ~25 AU) from the center of the ICME.
-Therefore, if the spacecraft was hit by the ICME, it might have encountered its western flank where the signatures may be less distinct than nearer its "nose".
+An ICME may maintain a distinct structure, as sometimes observed in the Voyager data [e.g., Wang and Richardson, 2004]; it may merge with other solar wind structures or be worn down and blend in with the background wind.
+In our case, New Horizons is at about 47° (or ~25 AU) from the center of the ICME.
+Therefore, if the spacecraft was hit by the ICME, it might have encountered its western flank where the signatures may be less distinct than nearer its "nose."
 In addition, there is no magnetometer aboard New Horizons, which makes ICME identification more difficult.
-In this study, solar wind data acquired with the SWAP instrument [Elliott et al., 2016] is used, as shown in Figure 9.
-The figure displays the energy per charge count rate spectrogram and the corresponding Solar wind proton speed, density, temperatures and dynamic pressure time series for the interval 31 December 2014 to 15 March 2015.